-The same ship faced another emergency situation just months later when an eight year old boy suffered an accident in one of the ship’s pools.
-The company did not release the name of the boy or what was wrong with him, but the ship had to return to port in New Jersey and have the child medevaced to a nearby hospital for treatment.
+The same ship faced another emergency situation just months later when an eight-year-old boy suffered an accident in one of the ship’s pools.
+The company did not release the boy’s name or what was wrong with him, but the ship had to return to port in New Jersey and have the child medevaced to a nearby hospital for treatment.

 Maritime Accidents and Compensation

-Passengers can always sue a company like Royal Caribbean in an attempt to recover monetary damages.
-If the company, or anyone representing it including staff, can be proven to have been liable for an accident, illness, injury, or death, there is a good chance that a passenger has a strong case and can get compensation to help cover medical expenses, pain and suffering, and for punitive damages.
+Passengers can always sue a company like Royal Caribbean to recover monetary damages.
+If the company, or anyone representing it, including staff, can be proven to have been liable for an accident, illness, injury, or death, there is a good chance that a passenger has a strong case and can get compensation to help cover medical expenses, pain and suffering, and for punitive damages.

 If you work on a cruise ship and have been injured, made sick, or hurt in any way, you can rely on maritime laws to back you up and help you get the compensation you need.
-You will also want to rely on a maritime lawyer, an expert in the field who can guide you and represent you.
+You will also want to rely on a cruise ship lawyer, an expert who can guide and represent you.